-Gotabaya Rajapaksa: Under fire Sri Lanka president appoints new cabinet
+Gotabaya Rajapaksa: Beleaguered Sri Lanka leader appoints new cabinet

 - Published

-Beleaguered Sri Lankan President Gotabaya Rajapaksa has appointed a 17-member cabinet even as protests calling for him to resign grow larger.
+Beleaguered Sri Lankan President Gotabaya Rajapaksa has appointed a new cabinet despite calls for him to resign over a disastrous economic crisis.

-Mr Rajapaksa had initially dismissed his cabinet of ministers and had called on opposition parties to help form a new government.
-But they had refused.
+The 17 new ministers named did not include several relatives who had previously held portfolios, although a number of stalwarts kept their seats.

-He has now re-appointed a number of his party members to several posts.
+He had called on the opposition to join a unity government but they refused.

 The island nation is grappling with its worst economic crisis since independence from Britain in 1948.